nthnn/goblin3d/misc/main_page.md

     Goblin3D demo with ESP32 on TFT and OLED.
 </p>

-> [!NOTE]
 > This library is also compatible with desktop environments.
+You can simply integrate it with SLD2, OpenGL, et cetera.

 ## Features